-The course will meet (virtually) on select Thursdays at 11:00 AM Eastern Time throughout the school year (Fall and Winter semester).
-Presentations will be given by zoom synchronously (in real time).
-Enrolled students are required to attend the synchronous presentations, which will NOT be recorded.
-Check the course website regularly for an updated seminar schedule that includes speaker names, the links to the zoom invitations, and other information.
+The course will meet on select Thursdays at 11:00 AM Eastern Time throughout the school year (Fall and Winter semester).
+Presentations will be given in person, usually in the Davenport East seminar room of the UTSG campus.
+Enrolled students are required to attend the presentations, either in-person or synchronously online.
+Presentations will not be recorded.
+Check the course website regularly for an updated seminar schedule that includes speaker names, presentation location, information about how to synchronously access the presentations on-line, and other information.